April 2012 Idlib Governorate Operation: Background

-Binnish throughout the Syrian civil war has been a major protest hub.
+Throughout the Syrian civil war, Binnish had been a major protest hub.
 It had been captured by the FSA.
-The Syrian Army then later assaulted Idlib city in March 2012 in a major operation.
-As early as March 23, it was reported Binnish was one of their next targets.
-Binnish is on a hill, so it is harder to assault.
+The Syrian Army later assaulted Idlib city in March 2012 in a major operation.
+As early as March 23, it was reported that Binnish was one of their next targets.
+Binnish is located on a hill, so it is harder to assault.
 The Syrian Army had agreed to Kofi Annan's peace plan and to withdraw troops by April 10.

 April Operation

 On April 1, it was reported that the FSA was outgunned, so they were making homemade bombs to defend themselves.

 By April 3, the Syrian Army had retaken Sarmin.
 CNN reported they were assaulting Binnish, Taoum, Sarmin, and Taftanaz with tanks and helicopters.

 On April 4, the Syrian Army was still shelling Binnish and Taftanaz.
 Citizens were reported to be fleeing Binnish, but could not flee Taftanaz because it was surrounded by the Syrian Army.
-20 were reported killed in Taftanaz.
+20 people were reported killed in Taftanaz.

 On April 5, the Syrian Army announced a pause in fighting in Taftanaz for residents to collect the dead.
-Imagery released by Ambassador Robert Ford showed that the Army withdrew from Taftanaz after taking it, then took the nearby town of Zardana.
+Imagery released by U.S. Ambassador Robert Ford showed that the Army withdrew from Taftanaz after taking it, then took the nearby town of Zardana.

 On April 6, the Syrian Army started shelling the village of Killi.

-By April 7, it was reported at least 100 had been killed in Taftanaz and Killi.
+By April 7, it was reported at least 100 people had been killed in Taftanaz and Killi.

 On April 8, the Syrian Army, with about 90 tanks backed by helicopters, assaulted the al-Rouge plain with the FSA being surrounded and shelled in the village al-Bashiriyah in the plain.

 On April 12, Khirbet al-Joz was reported to have been taken by the Syrian Army after two hours of clashes.

 On April 13, though, it was reported the FSA still held Khirbet al-Joz and shelling was ongoing.